Lord of the Flies (1990 film): Plot

 Meanwhile, Simon finds the pig's head on the stick.
-He then uses a glow stick to explore the cave and discovers the corpse of Capt.
-Benson.
-Simon realizes the boys mistook Capt.
-Benson for a monster and runs to the beach in an attempt to alert them of his discovery, but his waving of the glow stick frightens the other boys, who mistake him for the monster and stab him to death with their spears.
+He then uses a glow stick to explore the cave and discovers the corpse of Captain Benson.
+Simon realizes the boys mistook Captain Benson for a monster and runs to the beach in an attempt to alert them of his discovery, but his waving of the glow stick frightens the other boys, who mistake him for the monster and stab him to death with their spears.
 The following morning, Ralph blames himself and Piggy for not stopping the hunters from killing Simon.
-Afterwards, Jack tells his gang that the "beast" can come in any different form.
+Afterwards, Jack tells his gang that the "monster" can come in any different form.

-After Piggy's glasses are stolen by Jack's savages that night so they could make fire, Piggy and Ralph travel to Jack's camp at Castle Rock, attempting to call a meeting using the conch.
+Jack and the savages raid Ralph's camp and steal Piggy's glasses.
+Piggy and Ralph travel to Jack's camp at Castle Rock, attempting to call a meeting using the conch.
 Piggy insists that everyone be sensible and work together, but Jack's savages refuse to listen.
 As Piggy speaks, Roger pushes a boulder off a cliff which falls on Piggy's head, killing him instantly.
 Ralph swears revenge, but Jack and his hunters drive Ralph away by throwing rocks at him.
 Later that night, Ralph secretly returns to Castle Rock to visit Sam and Eric, who warn him that the hunters will chase after Ralph on Jack's orders.

 The following morning, Jack and his hunters begin setting the jungle on fire to force Ralph out of hiding and kill him.
 Just barely dodging the spreading fire and Jack's hunters, Ralph makes a desperate run to the sea.
-He falls onto the beach, where he encounters a United States Marine Corps officer pilot who has just landed on the island with other Marines after having seen the fire that engulfed much of the island.
-As a horrified Jack and his hunters watch in stunned silence, they reflect upon their savage behavior while Ralph breaks into tears.
+He falls onto the beach where he encounters a U.S. Marine Corps officer as the hunters stop.
+The officer asks "What are you boys doing"?
+A horrified Jack and his hunters watch in stunned silence and reflect upon their savage behavior while Ralph breaks into tears.
+More military helicopters arrive on the island after having seen the fire.